HiPhish/msgpack-racket/README.rst

 Caveats
 #######

-The library is still early in development, technically the packing and unpacking routines have been written, but they are largely untested yet.

 The following cases cannot be tested for the time being:

 - The `bin32` type, storing a byte string that is :math:`2^32` bytes long